-- One trial by the International Journal of Food Sciences and Nutrition saw that consuming 1600 mg of ginger for 12 weeks led to improved blood sugar control, reduced A1C, insulin, and triglycerides among people with type 2 diabetes (27).
+- One trial published in the International Journal of Food Sciences and Nutrition saw that consuming 1600 mg of ginger for 12 weeks led to improved blood sugar control, reduced A1C, insulin, and triglycerides among people with type 2 diabetes (27).

-- A study published in 2015 revealed that by just having 2 grams of ginger powder a day, you can help reduce the risk of some chronic complications of diabetes.
-The study results showed that ginger improves fasting blood sugar, hemoglobin A1c, apolipoprotein B, apolipoprotein A-I, apolipoprotein B/apolipoprotein A-I and malondialdehyde in type 2 diabetic patients (28).
+- A study published in 2015 revealed that by just having 2 grams of ginger powder a day, you might be able to help reduce the risk of some chronic complications of diabetes.
+The study results showed that ginger improved fasting blood sugar, hemoglobin A1c, apolipoprotein B, apolipoprotein A-I, apolipoprotein B/apolipoprotein A-I and malondialdehyde in type 2 diabetic patients (28).

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!